Saturday, March 8, 2025

 In physicalism, however, where my (physical) soul completely depends on my body, it is more difficult to ensure such continuity of the same self.
 If my self depends fully on my body, then it seems that I can persist only if my body persists.
 I can survive bodily changes such as losing a leg, or replacing individual molecules gradually, but I cannot persist if my entire body is changed all at once.

-A similar “fission” theory is promoted by Calvin University physicalist philosopher Kevin Corcoran.[16]
-According to Corcoran, at the moment of death, my body fissions into a visible corpse and an unobservable living body which is miraculously transported elsewhere (heaven?).
+A similar “fission” theory is promoted by Calvin University physicalist philosopher Kevin Corcoran (2006).
+According to Corcoran, at the moment of death my body fissions into a visible corpse and an un-observable living body miraculously transported elsewhere (heaven?).
 The corpse disintegrates into dust, never to live again, whereas, later, my living body is glorified in the general resurrection.

-Such a far-fetched Christian physicalist attempt to accommodate an intermediate state of consciousness fails on two counts.
+Such far-fetched Christian physicalist attempts to accommodate an intermediate state of consciousness fail on two counts.

-First, it contradicts Scripture.
-In all biblical accounts of the resurrection, it is always the human corpse that is raised back to life from the grave: Lazarus (John 11:38-44), Jesus (John 20:1-9), the saints raised after Jesus’ resurrection (Matt.
+First, they contradict Scripture.
+In all biblical accounts of resurrection, it is always the human corpse that is raised back to life from the grave: Lazarus (John 11:38-44), Jesus (John 20:1-9), the saints raised after Jesus’ resurrection (Matt.
 27: 52-53), etc. According to Corcoran, Jesus’ corpse was in the tomb while his intermediate body, later to be glorified, was active elsewhere.
-What, then, is the significance of the empty tomb?
-What happened to Jesus’ corpse?
+But he fails to explain the significance of the empty tomb, or what happened to Jesus’ corpse.

-Second, it contradicts mainstream science.
+Second, they contradict mainstream science.
 A prime argument for physicalism is that substance dualism does not conform with mainstream science.
-However, the proposed miraculous, unobservable body “fission” and its removal to heaven is no less objectionable.
+However, the proposed miraculous, unobservable, body “fission” and removal to heaven is no less objectionable.
 If we are to break with mainstream science anyway, regarding human death, why not also regarding human nature?

 In sum, physicalism offers no plausible account of the continued existence of the human soul after bodily death, nor of a later bodily resurrection.